 What Nuts are Best for Honey Roasting?

-When you see how to make honey roasted cashews, and make them for the first time, you are going to love how easy it is.
-You will want to make this honey roasted cashew recipe with all sorts of nuts.
+When you see how to make honey-roasted cashews and make them for the first time, you will love how easy it is.
+You will want to make this honey-roasted cashew recipe with nuts.
 It has never been easier!
-For this recipe, we are focusing on cashews because they are my kids' favorite nut.
+This recipe focuses on cashews because they are my kids’ favorite nut.
 You can also honey roast:

 Are you ready to see how to make this honey cashews recipe?
-It is so easy and once you make honey roasted cashews at home from scratch, you will never want store-bought roasted nuts again!
-If you love flavored nuts, you will also love making these cinnamon-spiced walnuts!
+It is so easy, and once you produce honey-roasted cashews at home from scratch, you will never want store-bought roasted nuts again!
+If you love flavored nuts, you will love making these cinnamon-spiced walnuts!

 Ingredient Notes:

-- Butter - You can use either unsalted butter as I did, or use salted butter.
+• Butter – You can use unsalted butter, as I did, or salted butter.
 Butter adds some creaminess.

 Substitutions:

-- Butter - If you are dairy-free, you can use coconut oil or plant-based butter.
+• Butter – If dairy-free, you can use coconut oil or plant-based butter.

 I always recommend mixing any batter by hand.
 That means don't use a stand mixer.
 Mixing by hand means your baked goods will turn out light and fluffy.
 Mixing by hand can be a pain, but using these bowls with rubber bottoms makes it easier.
 They don't slide all over the counter while you mix your wet and dry ingredients together.